Harold Spiro: Musical years

 Spiro decided to enter the music business full-time after a discussion with Eddie Cantor.
 He got his first publishing deal, and also supported his wife's cousin, Phil Wainman, who was later to become the producer for The Bay City Rollers and The Boomtown Rats.
 Together, they wrote for Mike and Bernie Winters and they also initially worked together with a band, later to become The Sweet, who first rehearsed in the Spiro's living room.

 Spiro was the co-writer (with Wainman) behind The Yardbirds' hit, "Little Games" (1967), successful on both sides of the Atlantic.
 It was one of the first songs of that era to use a sitar in the recording mix.

 In the 1970s, Spiro met Valerie Avon, his most significant songwriting partner, when he was working at Belwin Mills Publishing.
-During that time, they wrote many songs together, including tracks recorded by Roger Cook and Roger Greenaway, as The Pipkins, Georgie Fame, Tina Charles, Peter Noone, "Desdemona" by The Searchers (US #94), "Easy Loving", a hit for The Troggs and the track, "Don't Move Away", for both Cliff Richard and Olivia Newton-John.
+During that time, they wrote many songs together, including tracks recorded by Roger Cook and Roger Greenaway, as The Pipkins, Georgie Fame, Tina Charles, Peter Noone, "Desdemona" by The Searchers, "Easy Loving", a hit for The Troggs and the track, "Don't Move Away", for both Cliff Richard and Olivia Newton-John.

 They were involved in the Eurovision Song Contest for two consecutive years with, "Can I Believe", for Mary Hopkin and "In My World of Beautiful Things", for Clodagh Rodgers.
-This culminated in representing the UK with "Long Live Love", performed by Olivia Newton-John in 1974, which went on to be recorded worldwide by more than fifty artists.
+This culminated in representing the UK with "Long Live Love", performed by Olivia Newton-John in 1974, which went on to be recorded worldwide by more than 50 artists.

 Valerie Avon was also instrumental in helping to create a performing image for Spiro.
 From 1973, as 'Hoagy Pogey', he worked with Jamie Philips and Dougie Squires and the Second Generation, touring Europe, making stage and television appearances.
 He also had an interview on the Russell Harty show.

 Football

 Spiro loved football and was a season ticket holder at Tottenham Hotspur F.C.
 This led him to compose "Nice One Cyril", winning him an Ivor Novello Award.
 The song, performed by Cockerel Chorus, was inspired by Cyril Knowles who was widely regarded as the greatest left-back in the club's history.
 The song peaked at number 14 in the UK Singles Chart in March 1973.

-Spiro, with Jamie Philips singing the operatic introduction, fronted the group, which then went on to record an [album.
+Spiro, with Jamie Philips singing the operatic introduction, fronted the group, which then went on to record an album.
 Throughout his life, Spiro wrote many other football songs, recorded by major teams, including "Here We Go" for Everton; and "Nice One Gazza", as well as "Tribute to Ardiles and Villa" again for Spurs.

 Spiro also formed a partnership with Alan A. Freeman, well known as a record producer and for establishing Pye Records.
 Together, they created Spiral Records and later on, a music publishing company, Trekfarm.
 Jointly they discovered Red Box, who went on to have success with "Lean on Me (Ah-li-ayo)", a song which reached number three in the UK Singles Chart.